opensearch-project/project-website/_posts/2021-06-01-opensearch-backwards-compatibility-faq.markdown

 * **OpenSearch Dashboards supports restart upgrades from Kibana OSS 6.8.0 through Kibana OSS 7.10.2 to OpenSearch Dashboards 1.0.**
 * **All 1.x versions of ODFE similarly support upgrades to OpenSearch and OpenSearch Dashboards 1.0.**

-We've also added an [Upgrading section to OpenSearch FAQs](/faq/#upgrading), and welcome additional questions [on the forums](https://discuss.opendistrocommunity.dev/).
-Please do open backwards compatibility bugs in [GitHub issues](https://github.com/opensearch-project/OpenSearch/issues).
+We've also added an [Upgrading section to OpenSearch FAQs](/faq/#upgrading), and are [updating the OpenSearch docs](https://github.com/opensearch-project/documentation-website/issues/39).
+Additional questions are welcome [on the forums](https://discuss.opendistrocommunity.dev/).
+Please also do open backwards compatibility bugs in [GitHub issues](https://github.com/opensearch-project/OpenSearch/issues).

 Finally, we would like to note that both spellings of _backward**s** compatibility_ and _backward compatibility_ are allowed, but we prefer _backwards_ because we created GitHub labels as _backwards-compatibility_ and don’t want to go change everything.